sophianachiba/instagramwithbaas/README.md

 ## Run the app
 1- Check out the code locally.
 2- Create your parse server:  [bitnami](https://bitnami.com/stack/parse/cloud/aws)
-3- update your ParseClientConfiguration in the AppDelegate file.
+3- Update your ParseClientConfiguration in the AppDelegate file.
 4- Run the app!

 Bonus: Nofitications
-5- create an account with OneSignal.
+5- Create an account with OneSignal.
 6- Update OneSignal.initWithLaunchOptions in the AppDelegate file.

 This is obviously not a production app but I hope this helps you understand how BaaS work as well as some foundamental of app developement.